USA Track & Field Privacy Statement

 While we use SSL encryption to protect sensitive information online, we also make every reasonable effort to protect users' information off-line.
 Access to users' information, not only the sensitive information mentioned above, is restricted in our organization.
 Only those employees who need the information to perform their job are granted access to personally identifiable information.
 All employees are kept up-to-date on our security and privacy practices and are reminded about the importance we place on privacy.

 USATF makes every reasonable effort to safeguard sensitive information by regularly reviewing our security standards and practices to protect against unauthorized access.
-If you have any questions about the security at our website, you can send an e-mail to Nick Moreland.
+If you have any questions about the security at our website, you can send an e-mail to Amber Brooks.

 5. What choices are available to you regarding collection, use, and distribution of the information and how you can correct any inaccuracies in the information.

 We send all new members a welcoming e-mail to confirm their membership status.
 Once the registration is complete, members may update their membership profile to indicate what types of mailing they wish to receive (several mailing categories are set by default).
 Established members will receive only communications that fall into the categories in which they have expressed interest.
 However, members will occasionally receive important communications from us regardless of their mailing preferences (for example to confirm a membership renewal, to confirm an event entry, or to request required membership information that is missing).

 Non-members may opt in or out of various mailings by following the instructions provided at the bottom of e-mail messages or as described on our website.

 Users of our site are always notified when their information is being collected by any outside parties.
 We do this so our users can make an informed choice as to whether they should proceed with services that require an outside party.